Privacy Policy

 Section 5.2 - Official Communication Channel (Data Protection Officer / DPO)

-For legal questions or privacy requests, contact our Data Protection Officer (DPO) directly through the standard service address of the privacy portal.
+For legal questions or requests relating to privacy, please contact our Data Protection Officer (DPO) directly through the standard service address on the privacy portal.

-If you prefer, you may consult the regulatory guidelines and the legal source document directly in our repository of original documents or on the government website.
+If you prefer, you may consult the regulatory guidelines and the legal source file directly in our repository of original documents or on the government website.